Random-Bee/Distributed-Computing-Project/submission/readme.txt

 <Number of Nodes>
 <IP Address of Machine 0>
 <IP Address of Machine 1>

 ...

+Make sure that there is a newline at the end of the file.

 To run the generated binary, use the following command: